bcgov/gwa-api/USER-JOURNEY.md

 * login using your IDIR or Github account
 * go to the `Directory` tab and select the "API Gateway Services"
 * on the "API Gateway Services" detail page, there will be a button in the top right "Request Access"
-* select your Application (you need to create one if you have not already)
-* select the "test" environment and click "Submit"
+* select the "test" environment
+* in additional details, indicate that you are an API Owner so that you will be granted the appropriate role to create namespaces
+* click "Submit"

 You will be provided with credentials for accessing the Gateway Services API, but you will need to wait until the request has been approved for the credential to be active and authorized.